HariSekhon/Knowledge-Base/editors.md

 Eclipse -> Preferences (Mac):

-Window -> Preferences:
+- Window
+  - Preferences
     - Maven
       - untick - `Do not automatically update dependencies from remote repositories`
       - tick   - `Download repository index updates on startup`

 Eclipse JSONTools validation plugin (Help -> MarketPlace), but needs files to be .json (not .template from CloudFormation)